A lot of people who want to start their podcasts focus on equipment like microphones, tripods, headphones, and places where they can host it.

 - Most of the time, the podcast is like a friendly chat with somebody, so the atmosphere should be simple and cozy; the camera should capture these factors as well.

-- If you have a group of people that are podcasting with you, you may want to think about a few cameras that are placed in different angles.
+- If you have a group of people who are podcasting with you, you may want to think about a few cameras that are placed at different angles.

 - Don’t forget that each person should be visible.
 Nobody likes to be watching a person’s back while he or she is talking.
 Always put the camera in front, so in this way, you will be able to see everybody’s faces.